 No matter which plastic assembly operation you choose, proper selection and design of component materials (i.e. stakes, joints, etc.) are critical to achieve strong fit-for-purpose welds.
+Our design guidelines will help optimize your next thermoplastic application.
 We welcome you to CONTACT US for additional guidance on the design best for you.

 Heat staking is an assembly process that utilizes controlled melting of thermoplastic materials.
 A combination of pressure and heat reform plastic material to join your parts together.
 The results are cosmetically exceptional bonds that are indistinguishable from the original mold.
 PAS is here to guide you on the perfect joint design for your next heat staking application.